 - 8 cups chicken or turkey stock low sodium

 - 1 bay leaf

 - 1 cup buckwheat groats toasted or raw

 - 1 cup kale chopped

-- 2 tbsp lemon juice half of one lemon, squeezed
+- 2 tablespoon lemon juice half of one lemon, squeezed